-We try a new Work Management solution because Emails and Microsoft Project can’t keep up.
+We are trying a new Work Management solution because Emails and Microsoft Project can’t keep up.

 IT requires Single Sign-On because, well, everything needs to be secure.

-It’s the world we live in now – it’s what people have been calling ‘Digital Transformation’ for a few years now.
-It’s just all happening way faster than most people really want.
+It’s the world we live in now – what people have been calling ‘Digital Transformation.’
+But, unfortunately, it’s just happening way faster than most people want.